 Yes, you can close the bet at any time whether it is in profit or loss.
 You do not need to wait for the market to hit your target or your loss price.
 However, just like a typical trading account, if the market itself is closed you will not be able to close the bet and must wait until the market re-opens.

 The simple answer is that you get a linear* payout or linear* loss, according to where the price is at the time.
 So if the pice is halfway* to your target, you’ll get half of the maximum payout.
 Or if the price is 75%* of the way to your loss price, you’ll lose 75% of the stake (net of fees).
-Note that if you cause the bet to close quickly, meaning that you clicked the (stop) button in the app within 20 minutes of starting the trade, you may also pay an Early Stop Charge.
+Note that if you cause the bet to close quickly, meaning that you clicked the (stop) button in the app soon after starting the trade, you may also pay an spread.